Skip to Content

 Potential Disadvantages of Independent Shore Excursions

-So what’s the downside to striking out on your own?
-If you are late returning to port from your independently planned shore excursion, you may find that the ship has sailed on without you.
 If the ship leaves without you, you will be responsible for making your way to the next port to catch up with it at your own expense.
-In contrast, if excursions booked through the cruise line fall behind schedule, the ship will wait.
+In contrast, the ship will wait if excursions booked through the cruise line fall behind schedule.

-Although a real and legitimate concern, the risk of actually missing your ship is rather remote.
+Although a real and legitimate concern, the risk of missing your ship is remote.
 Notable, larger operators have their own “guarantees.”
 If they fail to return you to the ship on time and it sails on, they will pay the expenses necessary to get you to the next port.
 Furthermore, local tour operators are typically attuned to the ships’ schedules and craft their offerings accordingly.

 So, if you are willing to look beyond booking shore excursions through the cruise line, here are seven tips for planning independent shore excursions with confidence and peace of mind.